 I used hot glue out of my electric fry pan that I got when I first started my commercial Christmas decorating business but a glue gun would work just fine for this project.
 Tip: be sure to use enough glue (without going overboard!) because the succulents have some weight to them.
 I had to re-glue on a couple of the moss balls as well as a few succulents because they drooped off when I picked the frame up.

 5) This is really a fun craft but I’m really concentrating on gluing that Miniature Jade cutting on.
 Tip: be sure to hold the cuttings on the moss for at least 5 to 10 seconds as the glue dries otherwise the succulents don’t stay where you want them to.

 6) For a little surprise, I hung 1 of my air plants in the middle of the frame with my ole buddy fishing line.
 A piece of threaded tape holds it in place on the back but hot glue would work fine too.
 Tip: wrap the stem of your air plant with lichen or moss to hide it.
 This adds a bit of interest too.

 Frames like this 1 can easily be found at thrift stores, yard sales, reuse stores and even tossed out on the streets like mine was.
 I repurposed it and give that frame a whole new lease on life.
 Instead of showcasing art, it became a piece of art with help from succulent cuttings from my garden and 1 of my air plants.

 7) If you don’t want to hang the frame, it also looks great hanging against a wall.

 Air Plants are great for crafting too.
-Be sure to check out the ones we sell here.
+Be sure to check out some air plant essentials here.